Andrew-Chen-Wang/static-image-age-detection/README.md

-Additionally, I used a lot, like a lot, of code from Adrian's tutorials, and only tweaked them to be more modern and lean (e.g. pathlib, unnecessary args, personal modifications to suit the project), so a big shoutout to him for his wonderful work!
+Additionally, I used a lot, like a lot, of code from Adrian's tutorials, and only tweaked them to be more modern and lean (e.g. pathlib, unnecessary args, personal modifications to suit the project), so a big shout out to him for his wonderful work!

 ---